zxj32/GCN-KL/README.md

 You can choose the following model:
 * `GCN-KL`: opinion_KL.py

+## Question

+If you have any question, please feel free to contact me.
+Email is good for me.

 ## Cite

 Please cite our paper if you use this code in your own work: